z33kz33k/mtg/README.md

   metadata
 * Importing back into a Deck from those formats
 * Export/import to other formats in plans
-* Dumping decks, YT videos and channels to .json
+* Dumping data to JSON
 * Semi-automatic discovery of new channels
 * I compiled a list of **over 2.5k** YT channels that feature decks in their descriptions and successfully scraped them (at least 25 videos deep) so this data only waits to be creatively used now!